-Reporter held 15 months in U.S. immigration detention decries ‘inhumane’ conditions
+Arrested reporter slams conditions at US detention centers

 Duran has lived in Memphis for years.
 He ran the Memphis Noticias online news outlet and reported on the effects of U.S. immigration policies on the Hispanic community.
 Duran’s lawyers have said he came to the United States without permission in 2006 after receiving death threats related to reporting on corruption in El Salvador.

 Duran spoke Wednesday from a statement he delivered in Spanish that was later translated into English and read to reporters.
-Duran questioned his arrest and criticized U.S. policies of arresting immigrants who don’t have permission to be in the country and targeting them for deportation.
+Mentioning President Donald Trump, Duran questioned his arrest and criticized U.S. policies of arresting immigrants who don’t have permission to be in the country and separating them from their families while targeting them for deportation.

 “I have seen the cruelty of the mass incarceration of immigrants firsthand and it is unnecessary and inhumane,” Duran said.